 Available en Español

 When you have PTSD, you may try to deal with symptoms in ways that cause more harm than good.
 This is called negative coping.
-Learn how quick fixes may make your PTSD symptoms worse in the long run or create new problems.
+Learn how negative coping may make your PTSD symptoms worse in the long run or create new problems.

 Reading time: minutes